tdemin/tdemin/README.md

 Your generic Go coder and uni student.
+Available for hire in Russia; download my CV [here](https://github.com/tdemin/cv/releases/tag/latest).

 I have a [home page](https://tdem.in).
 It is a much better summary of what I do.